 Have you ever wondered if asparagus is good for pregnancy?
 Well, wonder no more!
-Here at The Prenatal Nutritionist, we’ll answer all your burning asparagus questions.
+At The Prenatal Nutritionist, we’ll answer all your burning asparagus questions.

 Asparagus is a super versatile vegetable.
 Often presented as a side for grilled and baked dishes.
-But, it can be eaten all on its own as well.
+But it can be eaten all on its own as well.
 It contains plenty of vitamins and minerals.
 And the best part is, it’s easy to cook and tastes delicious too!
-It can be green, white or purple in color, depending on the variety.
+Depending on the variety, it can be green, white, or purple.

 There are tons of ways to prepare asparagus.
 You can grill it with savory spices like salt and paprika, drizzled with olive oil.
 You can combine it with creamy pasta, topped with a squeeze of lemon juice.
 Or, you can add blanched asparagus to your next vibrant garden salad.